CubicleJockey/RetroPie/README.md

 # RetroPie - My Configurations for controllers and more.
+(Raspberry Pi 3)

 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
                     Version 1, June 2016